The E.N.D.: Recording and production

 David Guetta co-wrote and produced "Rock That Body" and "I Gotta Feeling".

-The Black Eyed Peas began recording material for their fifth studio album during their The Monkey Business Tour, on which they embarked in support of their fourth studio album Monkey Business (2005).
+Black Eyed Peas began recording material for their fifth studio album during their The Monkey Business Tour, on which they embarked in support of their fourth studio album Monkey Business (2005).
 In December 2006, will.i.am revealed that the group had recorded 12 songs and would "probably do another 30 or 40".
 The album was put on hold in 2007, as group members focused on solo projects-Fergie was promoting her debut solo studio album The Dutchess (2006), which peaked at number two on the US Billboard 200 and produced three US Billboard Hot 100 number-one singles, and will.i.am released his third studio album Songs About Girls.
 Production resumed the following year; the recording was completed on October 15, 2008, at the Metropolis Studios in London.
 Most of the album was recorded in Los Angeles, either at the Ethernet Studios or the Jeepney Music Studio.
 David Guetta-produced songs-"Rock That Body" and "I Gotta Feeling"-were recorded at Square Prod in Paris.

-Apart from Guetta, the Black Eyed Peas worked with longtime collaborators Printz Board and Poet Name Life for The E.N.D., as well as first-time collaborators Jean Baptiste, DJ Replay, Funkagenda, Keith Harris, Mark Knight and Frederic Riesterer. apl.de.ap, Fergie, Taboo and will.i.am wrote all the tracks, including the four deluxe edition bonus tracks.
+Apart from Guetta, Black Eyed Peas worked with longtime collaborators Printz Board and Poet Name Life for The E.N.D., as well as first-time collaborators Jean Baptiste, DJ Replay, Funkagenda, Keith Harris, Mark Knight and Frederic Riesterer. apl.de.ap, Fergie, Taboo and will.i.am wrote all the tracks, including the four deluxe edition bonus tracks.
 Executive producer will.i.am produced 12 out of 15 tracks, while apl.de.ap produced "Showdown" and bonus track "Mare". will.i.am remarked that The E.N.D. was inspired by a trip to Australia, specifically a concert from the Presets, stating: "The energy on the Presets' small little stage was crazy energy.
 That song "My People" - that is wild.
 That's the reason why this record sounds the way it does - my three months in Australia."
 The album was mastered by Chris Bellman, who was assisted by Brian "BC" Catena, at the Bernie Grundman Mastering in Los Angeles.